Are you ready for a human scale, for a more natural approach?

-You may say I was born an idealist.
+You may say I was an idealist from the get-go.
 You may also pay me in hugs … but better put those on hold for a while.

 Now, about four decades later, I have learned to turn my questions into invitations.
 Every day I invite myself to be open to new questions and unusual answers.
 What seems complete truth at one moment can be questioned the next.
 Not out of mistrust, but out of TRUST.

 I trust the fact that Nature, and All That Is, work according to laws that are often invisible and intangible to my physical brain.
 Our perception is not always equal to the truth of the underlying mechanism.
-We perceive with our senses and have convinced ourselves (thanks to the glorification of our ratio and the weighty voice of science) that the conclusions of our brain are the truth.
-We THINK we can perceive everything with our brain.
-Thus, what many brains find difficult to comprehend is that the human HEART is constantly connected to All That Is, also known as the quantum field.
-That heart connection is also there when you are not aware of it, because it is the underlying mechanism.
-A mechanism that you will automatically feel as soon as you become aware of it.
-The moment you do, a brain-heart coherence takes place, a connection that is larger than your Self.
+We perceive with our senses and have convinced ourselves (thanks to the glorification of our ratio and the weighty voice of science) that our brain’s conclusions are the truth.
+We THINK we can perceive everything with our mind.
+It is the human HEART, however, that’s in charge of the best perception, as it is connected to All That Is, also known as the quantum field.
+That heart connection is there even when you are not aware of it, because it is an underlying mechanism of the human condition.
+A mechanism that you will automatically feel as soon as you open yourself up to become aware of it.
+The moment you do, a brain-heart coherence takes place, a connection that represents your whole Self.

 Thanks to this wholeheartedness, I have no expectations of others, except that they are themselves as much as possible, and I do not oblige anyone to anything — especially not my Self.
 I connect from my heart and from my passion, knowing that when the fire of the connection fades, the relation will be released in a natural way.
 Like leaves falling from the trees in Fall, after a fiery spring and a passionate summer, so that they can reflect on the next connection during Winter.
 That is how Nature works, and we humans ARE Nature.

 I prioritize daily on the basis of what feels good, what I feel passionate about, and how it contributes to others as well.
-In doing so, I rely on the law of abundance as shared by Bashar:
+In doing so, I rely on the following definition of abundance:

 “Abundance is the ability to do what you need to do when you need to do it.” — Bashar

 Normally many people think of MONEY as the only form of abundance, but I suspect that this kind of thinking is already changing.
-Being confined to our homes, for at least a week now, makes us realize what really matters…
+Being confined to our homes due to the COVID-19 pandemic, makes us realize what really matters…

 What is NEEDED, is that also what your brain wants?
 Or is it what you get — oftentimes unexpectedly?
-And if what you get is not what you want, can you — from the trust in your heart — see the beauty of it anyway?
+And if what you get is not what you want, can you — from trusting your heart — see the beauty of it anyway?

 And we ponder on.

 The questions I had as a child, asked for a different order: people first, money later.
-As a young adult I discovered — during my university studies in Organizational Behavior — management principles that used a ‘human scale’.
-By now, while copying that concept, I also add a layer of less-management-more-human (or a layer of idealism, whichever way you choose to look at it).
+As a young adult, my university studies in Organizational Behavior pointed me to management principles that used a ‘human scale’.
+By now, while copying that concept, I also add a layer of less-management-more-humanism (or a layer of idealism, whichever way you choose to look at it).